cem-topuk/Graphic-LCD-on-LPT/README.md

 - **LPT Pin 1 (STROBE) - LCD Pins 5 and 6:** Used for reading and writing data to the LCD.
 The STROBE signal connects to the RD and WR pins.

+- **RD Pin (LCD Pin 5):** The STROBE signal is directly connected to LPT Pin 1 (STROBE).

+- **WR Pin (LCD Pin 6):** The WR pin (LCD Pin 6) is connected to the Collector pin of an NPN transistor.
+This transistor creates a NOT gate, enabling the reverse of the RD signal to be sent to the WR pin (LCD Pin 6).
+This ensures proper write (WR) and read (RD) operations on the LCD.

 - **LPT Pins 2-9 (DATA) - LCD Pins D0-D7:** An 8-bit data bus used to transmit data to the LCD.

 - **LPT Pin 14 (AUTOF) - LCD Pin 8:** Used to initiate data writing to the LCD.